-This abseiling AAS applies to programs where abseiling is the discrete activity.
-It is acknowledged that abseiling is also engaged in as a component of participating in associated activities including rock climbing, caving and in artificial surfaces climbing.
-In these cases, the relevant AAS should be read in conjunction with the specific standards for these activities.
+This rock climbing AAS applies to programs where rock climbing is the discrete activity.
+It is acknowledged that rock climbing is also engaged as a component of participating in associated activities including abseiling, caving and/or artificial surfaces climbing.
+In these cases the relevant AAS should be read in conjunction with the specific standards for these activities.